TomWhitwell/Chord-Organ/Chord-Organ/README.md

 The first 4 voices will be doubled with a 0.1% note offset.

+Also you can switch between stacked and normal with a long press of the waveform button.

 ##### Glide with time setting

 Use `!GLIDE` for default glide (50ms) or use